-Venture capital (“VC”) investment gained steam in the second quarter, building upon an already robust start in the first quarter of 2014.
-According to the PricewaterhouseCoopers / National Venture Capital Association MoneyTree™ Report, VC activity in the United States increased about 37% in the second quarter to $13.0 billion, up from $9.5 billion in the first quarter.
+Venture capital (“VC”) investment experienced pull back in the third quarter, following an exceptional second quarter and a robust first half of 2014.
+According to the PricewaterhouseCoopers / National Venture Capital Association MoneyTree™ Report, VC activity in the United States decreased about 24% in the third quarter to $9.9 billion, down from $13.0 billion in the second quarter.

 Each person engaged in a trade or business that, in the course of that trade or business, receives more than $10,000 in cash in one transaction or in two or more related transactions, must file Form 8300.